harvardinformatics/informatics-website/docs/events-workshops/index.md

 ##### Introduction to single-cell RNA-seq (weeks of October 27 and November 3)

-This 2 part workshop will introduce students to the basics of single-cell RNA-seq analysis.
+This 2 part training will introduce students to the basics of single-cell RNA-seq analysis.
 In the first session, we'll go over basic quality control of scRNA data.
 In the second session, we'll go over some downstream analysis of scRNA data.

 ##### DNA sequencing with long reads (week of November 17)

-In collaboration with the [Bauer Sequencing Core :octicons-link-external-24:](https://bauercore.fas.harvard.edu/){:target="_blank"}, we'll be hosting a workshop on DNA sequencing with long reads.
-This workshop will cover the basics of long-read sequencing technologies.
+In collaboration with the [Bauer Sequencing Core :octicons-link-external-24:](https://bauercore.fas.harvard.edu/){:target="_blank"}, we'll be hosting a short training session on DNA sequencing with long reads.
+This training will cover the basics of long-read sequencing technologies.

 ##### Introduction to Genome Annotation (week of December 1)